 Must-know tips for arriving in Hoi An

 First things first, you’re going to need to check out the Visa requirements.
 As an Australian, I need a visa to enter Vietnam.
 You can do your visa on arrival but I’d encourage you to do it before you go as it’s much easier and less stressful.
 You can arrange one in advance through the Embassy in your home country, be sure to check the relevant website for details on how to do this.
-We live in Brisbane and posted our passports, along with a money order, down to the Embassy in Canberra and had them back within a few days.
-It was surprisingly easy.

 How to get to Hoi An

 To get to Hoi An, you’re going to need to fly to Da Nang.
 We’ve visited Hoi An twice and, both times, flew from Hanoi to Da Nang.
 I don’t believe there are any direct flights from Australia to Da Nang so you might like to fly to Hanoi, spend a few days exploring then fly down to Da Nang.
-We flew with Vietnam Airlines and had a great experience, the airline felt reliable, the flight was on-time, seats were comfortable and offered a good amount of space and the service was great!
+We flew with Vietnam Airlines and had a great experience, the airline felt reliable, the flight was on-time, the seats were comfortable and offered a good amount of space and the service was great!

-Once you arrive into Da Nang you’ll need to make your way to Hoi An.
+Once you arrive in Da Nang you’ll need to make your way to Hoi An.
 It’s an easy 45-minute drive from the airport to Hoi An.
-I would recommend booking a hotel or resort that offers an airport transfer, either as part of your booking or at an additional fee.
+I would recommend booking a hotel or resort that offers an airport transfer, either as part of your booking or for an additional fee.
 The last thing you want to be doing is trying to find a taxi and figure out a price with the driver, having your transfer pre-organised will make your life a lot easier.
 One thing to note, on our first visit, the driver stopped at a marble gallery and we felt obliged and a little pressured to feign interest in it and buy something.
 If you don’t want to visit one of these places, you don’t have to – just tell the driver in advance you don’t want to stop.